Flyte (band): Early years

 The second single from Light Me Up was released on Turned Out Nice / Island Records on 17 November 2014.
 The single was recorded by Hugh Fielding at the band's own recording facility within Goldmine Studios in Bethnal Green and mixed by Mike Crossey.

 The band released two further singles on Island Records: "Closer Together" and "Please Eloise".
 "Closer Together" was remixed by Bombay Bicycle Club singer Jack Steadman.

-Debut album
+Debut album The Loved Ones

 In 2017, Flyte flew to Australia to work with Courtney Barnett's producer Burke Reid on their debut album.
 Focusing on their live performances and the band's four voices around one microphone, they took their production cues from David Bowie, Nick Drake, The Beatles and Lou Reed.
-The album The Loved Ones was released on 25 August 2017.
+The album The Loved Ones was released on 25 August 2017 to widespread critical acclaim.

-Live performances

-Flyte have toured the UK and Europe extensively and supported the likes of The Lemon Twigs and Bombay Bicycle Club.

-They have also performed at Jamie Oliver and Alex James' 'The Big Feastival' in 2015.
-They have also performed at Boardmasters 2018 in Cornwall after having toured in the US.

-On 11 November 2019, Flyte played live at the Village Underground in Shoreditch, London.
-They were supported by Matt Maltese.
-In attendance were Paul Sheehan and Adam Heley.